-- Review and recommend for approval by the BoD any and all policies or amendments to current policies relating to regulatory compliance activities, including, but not limited to, the Bank Indonesia & Bapepam-LK regulations and prevailing Company Law and review and monitor compliance with all such policies. - Review the Bank's relationships with major stakeholders. - Review the Bank's investment programs. - Review and monitor performance of the Bank's social responsibility programs. - Review the Bank's insurance programs. - Review the results of inspections and evaluations by external oversight bodies such as Bank Indonesia.
+- Review and recommend for approval by the BoD any and all policies or amendments to current policies relating regulatory compliance activities, including, but not limited to, the Bank Indonesia & Bapepam-LK regulations and prevailing Company Law and review and monitor compliance with all such policies. - Review the Bank's relationships with major stakeholders. - Review Bank's the investment programs. - Review and monitor performance of the Bank's social responsibility programs. - Review Bank's the insurance programs. - Review results the inspections and evaluations by external oversight bodies such as Bank Indonesia.